Siphon880gh/devbrain/python/Import Export - Fundamental Python.md

 ```

 This way, you can be specific about which functions, classes, or variables you want to import from a module, reducing the risk of name clashes and making your imports more explicit.

+## Older Python's - init py:

+Python 3.3+ introduced Implicit Namespace Packages that allow the creation of a package without an `__init__.py` file, but it is still common practice to include `__init__.py` for compatibility and clarity.

+About the older python **`__init__.py`:**

+- This is an initialization file for the package.
+It can be empty, or it can contain valid Python code.
+When you import a package, the code in the `__init__.py` is executed.
+- It serves as the initial point of contact for a package.
+You can use it to set up any necessary initializations, such as imports or variables that should be available when the package is imported.
+- The existence of `__init__.py` is what makes a directory a package as opposed to just a folder with a collection of scripts.
+Without `__init__.py`, the directory is just a directory with no special significance to Python.